Jobs at Curtin Singapore

 - Support the development of strategic research infrastructure, including identification, planning and establishment.

-Performance, Quality and Compliance
+Performance, quality and compliance:

 - Lead by example to encourage, grow, maintain and oversee a strong and vibrant research culture underpinned by research excellence, integrity, quality, performance and continuous improvement.